kael-shipman/timetraveler/README.md

 $
 ```

-### Additional Config Options
+### Config Option Details

-In addition to the basic config options outlined above, timetraveler also recognizes the following profile-specific config options:
+Following is the full list of config options that timetraveler recognizes:

+* `backups` object (required) -- an object containing named profiles representing one or more backup configurations.
+Keys of this object should be the name of the profile, and the value should be an object with the following properties
+    * `source` string (required) -- rsync-compatible remote or local path to the directory you'd like to make backups of.
+    * `target` string (required) -- rsync-compatible remote or local path to the directory where you'd like to keep all of your versioned backups for this profile.
+    * `frequency` string (optional, defaults to `*-*-* 00:00`) -- 'never' (for manual backups only), or a systemd-compatible timer specification for regular automated backups
+    * `retention` string (optional, defaults to `all`) -- How old backups should be managed
     * `rsync-options` -- A string of extra options to append to the rsync command

 ## Implementation Details